 To update Address 1 or change the name of a supplier, a W-9 or W-8 is required.
 Address 1 is where all 1099 forms are mailed.
 A supplier update request will be denied if the correct documentation is not attached.
 The Attachments tab is used to attach necessary documentation for the update.

-IRS forms and backup documentation sent by suppliers must be retained at the agencies and accessible for inquiries.
-This requirement also applies to interfacing agencies.
+IRS forms and backup documentation sent by suppliers must be retained at the agencies in accordance with Secretary of State records retention schedules, and accessible for inquiries.

 The Instructions tab contains detailed instructions for submitting the Supplier Update Form.

 If a supplier has changed their TIN, a new supplier account must be requested for the new TIN.
-Please help up keep our supplier records clean.
-If a supplier is no longer valid, let SAB know so that the invalid supplier account is inactivated.
+Please help keep our supplier records clean.
+If a supplier is no longer valid, let SAB know so that the invalid supplier account can be inactivated.

 Form 204–EFT Sign-Up is required to add/edit banking information for suppliers to receive electronic payments.
+Agencies are responsible for removing invalid supplier banking information.

 The Supplier Update Form contains a More Information box that can be used by agencies to explain the changes being made.